I remember when I first began reading about starting an online business.

 Remember, you’re building a real business, and a real business solves problems.
 It helps your readers, customers, and clients.

-I love making money, but I prioritize you, the reader.
+I enjoy making money, but I prioritize you, the reader.
 Without you, I couldn’t do what I do.

 I often make decisions that cost me money, because they make my customers and clients happy.